stormy-sandy/People-Counter-Application-with-Intel-Optimization/WRITEUP.md

 | pedestrian-detection-adas-0002 FP16 | 53             | NA         | NA                     | NA                | NA         | NA        | showed detection while there was no object.

-1. I started with ssd mobilenet v1 model and ended up with very poor bounding box detection and it's size. :no_mouth:
-2. ssd mobilenet v2 was also used and it gave flase/missed detection of object. :neutral_face:
-3. SSD inception_V2(tf) model was 97.3 MB pre-conversion and 95.4 MB post-conversion. :expressionless:

 4. I chose pedestrian-detection-adas-0002 FP16 from open-model Zoo by Intel and it showed too much missing of boxes. :relieved: